This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- In a large Dutch oven or pot, add the water, beef shanks, garlic, bay leaves, and salt.
-Bring to a boil, cover, reduce heat to a low simmer, and cook for 1 ยฝ to 2 hours, until the meat is tender.
+- In a large pot or Dutch oven, add the water, beef shanks, garlic, bay leaves, and salt.
+Bring to a boil, cover, reduce the heat to a low simmer, and cook for 1 ½ to 2 hours, until the meat is tender.

 - Add the carrots, corn, potatoes, zucchini, cabbage, cilantro, and tomato paste to the pot.
 Stir until the tomato paste has fully dissolved.
 Bring the soup to a boil, reduce heat to a low simmer, and cook for 15-20 minutes, until all the vegetables are tender and cooked through.